-About bad breath in children and teenagers
+About halitosis or bad breath in children and teenagers

 Bad breath is also called halitosis.

-You should take your child to the GP if:
+Here’s when to take your child to the GP:

-- you’re worried about your child’s bad breath
+- You’re worried about your child’s bad breath.

-- your child’s bad breath is extreme in the morning
+- Your child’s bad breath is extreme in the morning.

-- your child’s bad breath doesn’t go away after trying the treatments below.
+- Your child’s bad breath doesn’t go away after trying the treatments below.